-I’m building a lean operation here, and I don’t really have need of a high-end firewall, along with their associated licensing costs.
+I’m building a lean research operation, and I don’t really have need of a high-end firewall, along with the associated licensing costs.
 So, I’ve decided to try firmware-modding a retail router.
 I’m hoping it will be an inexpensive way to increase security and get a few more features than a typical WiFi router.

 After a bit of reading, I settled on the Netgear Nighthawk R7000, partly because it was in stock at Walmart.
 Right on the box, it promotes a firmware-modding website run by Netgear.
 It is compatible with DD-WRT, which has some nice features.

 Warning: Back up your configuration often.
 Once I broke things and couldn’t reach the router anymore.
 I had to press “reset” on the router and then load my last good configuration.
 Also, when making changes, save often but “apply changes” only when everything is in a consistent state.
 Oh, and you may have to reboot the router to actually get some changes working.